MyPaulo/MyPaulo/README.md

-# Hi there 👋 I'm Paul Osuji
+# Hello👋 I am Paul Osuji or you can simply call ne Paul

 ```python
 class SecurityEnthusiast: